kkemple/scienceandmathematics.com/src/content/posts/fourier-transforms-and-the-uncertainty-principle.md

 Crystallography makes this concrete.
 Electrons in crystals occupy Bloch states extending across the entire lattice—forced delocalization from periodic boundary conditions.
 Attempting to confine an electron to a single atom would require momentum uncertainty exceeding the crystal's binding energy, ejecting the electron entirely.
 The uncertainty principle operates as a mechanical constraint.

 The exact correspondence between Fourier mathematics and physical uncertainty suggests deeper structure.
 Either [nature performs Fourier transforms—making reality computational](/computational-spacetime-and-the-rayleigh-jeans-resolution)—or spacetime geometry inherently encodes transform relationships.
 Both interpretations yield identical physics.
 The uncertainty principle emerges as mathematical necessity when conjugate variables matter equally.
 Consistent physics requires obeying mathematical constraints written into the structure of transforms.
-The same Fourier structure that constrains position-momentum uncertainty appears in the [constraint eigenvalue framework](/golden-ratio-and-prime-resonance-in-quantum-transport) where the $\pi$-sector (isotropy) and $\phi$-sector (recursion) eigenvalues emerge from optimization on discrete lattices—the mathematical structure of conjugate variables determines both quantum uncertainty and organizational optimization, revealing the same mathematical constraints operating across scales from quantum mechanics to information processing.
+The same Fourier structure that constrains position-momentum uncertainty appears in the [constraint eigenvalue framework](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) where the $\pi$-sector (angular isotropy) and $\varphi$-sector (recursive self-similarity) eigenvalues emerge from curvature minimization on discrete lattices—the mathematical structure of conjugate variables determines both quantum uncertainty and organizational optimization, revealing the same mathematical constraints operating across scales from quantum mechanics to information processing.

 [^1]: Arfken, G. B., Weber, H. J., & Harris, F. E. (2013). *Mathematical Methods for Physicists* (7th ed.).
 Academic Press.